 It’ll do a great job removing layers of the finish of old pieces of furniture that you want to upcycle or refinish.
 If you don’t want to use chemicals for stripping furniture, using this type of electric sander will speed up the whole process immensely compared to hand sanding.

 The variable speed (4000-12000 orbits per minute(OPM)) can be easily adjusted to match different tasks.
 It’s lightweight and made of quality materials.

-Comfortable to use and has nice, smooth sanding action thanks to low vibrations.
-Easy to control and extra foregrip makes it even easier.
+Comfortable to use and has a nice, smooth sanding action thanks to low vibrations.
+Easy to control, and extra foregrip makes it even easier.

 The 1/8″ random orbital radius gives you smoother results and fewer swirl marks and decreases the possibility of over-sanding and burning the wood, which is super important if you’re just starting out using this type of sander.
 Smoother results mean better staining/finishing results.

 This sander is one of the quietest when working at low speed and has excellent dust removal with a shop vac attached.
 Unfortunately, the kit doesn’t include an adapter for the vac, and when just using the supplied dust collection bag, the dust removal is not that great, especially at lower speeds.

 The dust bag collects the dust relatively well when clean and empty and only when running the sander at high speed for a few minutes.
 It changes dramatically with the shop vac attached.
 The dust level collection is near perfect, even when operating at lower speeds.

 The vibrations levels are extremely low from the lowest to highest speed settings.
 Working with this tool for hours won’t cause you any stress.

 Heavy duty case makes an excellent addition(you have to pay extra, though), and overall I recommend the